1.1 The Higher Education Funding Council for England (HEFCE) published the following definition of risk:

 5.1 Having identified risks at institutional or departmental level, they are evaluated in terms of the likelihood of their occurrence (on a scale of 1-5) and the level of impact that they would have if they did occur (on a scale of 1-5).
 When multiplied together, these give a numerical value for the ‘gross’ risk.
 The University’s Risk Register publishes the gross risk and the ‘net’ risk for the most significant risk elements.
 The net risk, or residual risk, refers to the numerical assessment once the likelihood and impact values are adjusted to take account of any mitigation actions already in place.
 Risk descriptors are in place to support the calibration of these risk assessments.

 5.2 As outlined in 6.1 below, the University recognises that there are some risk elements that it will have to tolerate, even if these have the highest net risk values.
 There a number of reasons why the University may be unable to manage the risk.
 The risk may arise from funding decisions outwith the University’s control or potential solutions may be unaffordable.
 For this reason, the University does not have a numeric net risk threshold, preferring to consider each risk element in its own specific context.
-Executive Committee will monitor all risks and report regularly to Council on risk mitigation actions, changes in net risk and emerging and contingent risks.
+Executive Board will monitor all risks and report regularly to Council on risk mitigation actions, changes in net risk and emerging and contingent risks.